Pop music in Ukraine

-Decades
+History

+Emergence

+Development of Ukrainian pop music started in the late 1960s with the emergence of big-beat youth bands and vocal-instrumental ensembles such as Vodohrai, Hrono, Dzvony, Smerichka, Stozhary etc. During the Soviet era this type of music was known as "Estrada".

 1970s

-The 1970s saw the emergence of a number of folk rock groups.
+The 1970s saw the emergence of a number of folk rock groups in Ukraine.
 One of the most prominent was a group known as Kobza which included 2 electric banduras.
-Initially it started off as an instrumental group playing folk inspired cool jazz.
-Other groups gradually appeared on the scene primarily from Western Ukraine such as Medikus, Smerichka.
+It began as an instrumental group playing folk inspired cool jazz.
+Other groups gradually appeared on the scene primarily from Western Ukraine such as Medikus and Smerichka.

-Major contributions were made by songwriter Volodymyr Ivasiuk and singer Sofia Rotaru and Nazariy Yaremchuk.
+Major contributions to Ukrainian pop music were made by songwriter Volodymyr Ivasiuk and singers Sofia Rotaru and Nazariy Yaremchuk.

 In a development the KGB defined as "radio hooliganism", from the end of the sixties thousands of high-school and college students In Dnipropetrovsk became ham radio enthusiasts, recording and rebroadcasting western popular music.
 Annual KGB reports regularly drew a connection between anti-Soviet behavior and enthusiasm for western pop culture, but in 1980 conceded that all ideological and police efforts had failed to stem its spread.

 1980s

-After the death of V. Ivasiuk in 1978, developments in Ukrainian pop music almost ground to a halt.
+After the death of Volodymyr Ivasyuk in 1979, developments in Ukrainian pop music almost ground to a halt.
 Even established folk -rock groups such as Kobza began to sing in Russian.
 The songs of Ivasiuk were rarely heard on the radio and many of the established singers such as Sofia Rotaru began to sing in Russian exclusively.

-Many Ukrainian musicians moved to Moscow, and various Moscow based Pop groups had a pop songs in the Ukrainian language such as the group Samotvety - Verba.
+Many Ukrainian musicians moved to Moscow, and various Moscow-based pop groups created songs in the Ukrainian language such as the group Samotvety – Verba.

-Following Mikhail Gorbachev's perestroika reforms, a small number of pop acts such as Russya and Vechirnya Shkola came on the scene, performing the Soviet italo disco pop that was becoming popular throughout the USSR.
+Following Mikhail Gorbachev's perestroika reforms, a small number of pop acts such as Russya and Vechirnya Shkola came on the scene, performing in the genre Soviet italo disco-pop that was becoming popular throughout the USSR.